reuterk/pocli/README.rst

 Security concerns arise in particular if the OwnCloud password is identical to the password used for other services at the same site.

-The environment variable OC\_PASSWORD may be set to a valid password, for security reasons using the ``ocpasswd`` bash function from ``ocpasswd.sh`` in order to prevent the plain text password from showing up in the shell history.
+The environment variable OC\_PASSWORD may be set to a valid password.
+Bash users should use for security reasons the ``ocpasswd`` bash function from ``ocpasswd.sh`` in order to prevent the plain text password from showing up in the shell history.
 Execute the commands ``source ocpasswd.bash`` followed by ``ocpasswd``.
 Support for other shells may follow later.
 When using OC\_PASSWORD, unset it or close the shell as soon as possible after the file transfer operations have been done.

 In case the environment variable OC\_PASSWORD is not set the ``oc`` command asks for the password at each invocation.